thomasyang44/sko-tech-academy/docs/deploy/daffy-cp4ba.md

 The CP4BA environment created from this CR will contain the major components of CP4BA, look in the yaml file to see exactly what is installed.
-The CR we'll be using later in the Tech Academy is very similar to this sample, the only difference is to enable communication to the Tech Zone RPA environment (these details will be described in the FAQ for those interested)
+The CR we'll be using later in the Tech Academy is very similar to this sample, the only difference is made to enable communication to the Tech Zone RPA environment (these changes will be described in the FAQ for those interested).

 Once you have updated your environment file, save it and exit the editor.
 Proceed to the next step [Cluster Build](cluster.md)